Problems first, please

 Willing to pay - means this problem is so painful that people are willing to give you money for you to deal with it.

 Is it an urgent problem?
-Well, only for some right?
-Some people enjoy walking with a dog and therefore have no problem with it.
+Well, only for some people, right?
+Some folks enjoy walking a dog and therefore have no problem with it.
 But when an unexpected meeting popped up at the last moment and I can't decline it - that's when this problem becomes urgent.

 How many people get into those kinds of situations?
 How often?